Pasta is familiar, easy comfort food that wraps you in its warm embrace when you need it most—and there is no shortage of top pasta joints in Sydney.

-The 1970s saw a boom in the Aussie pasta trade as waves of Italian immigrants introduced us to the cuisine and we’ve not been able to get enough of it ever since.
-Now though, Sydney seems to be going through a bit of a pasta renaissance, with pasta-focused joints popping up across the city here, there, and everywhere.
+The 70s saw a boom in the Aussie pasta trade as waves of Italian immigrants introduced us to the cuisine and we’ve not been able to get enough of it ever since.
+Now though, Sydney seems to be going through a bit of a pasta renaissance, with pasta-focused joints popping up everywhere.

 Now, there’s a lot to get through here, so forks at the ready.
 Here's where to find the best bowls of pasta in Sydney.

 Tucked away in the back streets at the north end of Surry Hills is Alberto’s Lounge.
-It’s aptly named for its laidback, cosy vibe, delicious plates, and extensive wine list.
-For those who have graced its small, wooden interior, it’s a favourite, a well-kept secret, and somewhere to have in the back pocket for date night too.
-It’s another string in the bow of Anton and Stefan Forte, the brothers behind Frankie's, The Baxter Inn, and Shady Pines.
-If you imagine this level of quality and attention to detail applied to pasta, you wouldn’t be far off.
+It’s aptly named for its laidback, cosy vibe, delicious dishes, and extensive wine list.
+For those who have graced its small, wooden interior, it’s a favourite and somewhere to have in the back pocket for date night, too.
+It’s another string in the bow of Anton and Stefan Forte, the brothers behind Restaurant Hubert, Frankie's, The Baxter Inn, and Shady Pines.
+If you imagine this level of quality and attention to detail applied to pasta, you're not far off.
+Book here.

 Ormeggio At The Spit

-In 2020, Ormeggio at the Spit relaunched as a seafood focussed (no meat) fine diner with a new gelato and cocktail bar to boot.
-Originally opened back in 2009, Ormeggio is led by owners and chefs Alessandro Pavoni and Victor Moya, who helped shape the waterfront venue into one of Sydney's finest Italian restaurants—and that reputation still holds true.
-The revamped menu has been designed to share, so once you've wrapped your head around Ormeggio's divine housemade focaccia, we recommend twirling your fork around the squid ink spaghetti alla chitarra.
-Topped with cured Amaebi prawns, smoked Vannella buffalo mozzarella, and Yarra Valley salmon roe—it's pasta perfection.
+A couple of years back, Ormeggio at the Spit relaunched as a seafood-focused fine diner with a new gelato and cocktail bar to boot.
+It's still led by owners and chefs Alessandro Pavoni and Victor Moya, who helped shape the waterfront venue into one of Sydney's finest Italian restaurants—and that reputation still holds true.
+The revamped menu has been designed to share, so once you've wrapped your head around Ormeggio's divine house-made focaccia, we recommend twirling your fork around the squid ink tagliolini.
+With handpicked Queensland spanner crab, chilli, and parsley, it's pasta perfection.
+Book here.

-The Ormeggio redo also included the wallet-friendly, BYO and barefoot offshoot, Chiosco by Ormeggio.
+Want the same vibe but on a budget?
+Head to Ormeggio's wallet-friendly, BYO and barefoot offshoot, Chiosco by Ormeggio.

 Pino’s Vino e Cucina